Chart Color Schemes

 An assessment of population growth drivers in Carey Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Carey Park's population, as estimated by AreaSearch using ABS updates and address validation, is around 5,601 as of Nov 2025.
-This reflects an increase of 446 people since the 2021 Census, which reported a population of 5,155.
-The change is inferred from the resident population estimate of 5,563 by AreaSearch following examination of ABS's latest ERP data release in June 2024 and address validation since the Census date.
-This level of population results in a density ratio of 1,376 persons per square kilometer, above the national average assessed by AreaSearch.
-Carey Park's growth rate of 8.7% since the census is within 0.2 percentage points of the national average (8.9%).
-Population growth was primarily driven by overseas migration contributing approximately 59.0% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.
+As of Nov 2025, Carey Park's population is estimated at around 5,603 people.
+This reflects an increase of 448 people since the 2021 Census, which reported a population of 5,155 people.
+The change is inferred from AreaSearch's estimate of Carey Park's resident population as 5,565 following examination of ABS ERP data release in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 1,376 persons per square kilometer, above national averages assessed by AreaSearch.
+Carey Park's growth rate of 8.7% since census is within 1.0 percentage points of the national average (9.7%).
+Population growth was primarily driven by overseas migration contributing approximately 59.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using a base year of 2022.
-For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-Considering projected demographic shifts, an above median population growth for locations outside capital cities is projected.
-The suburb of Carey Park is expected to expand by 993 persons to 2041, reflecting a total increase of 16.1% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch utilises growth rates by age cohort provided by ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering projected demographic shifts, Carey Park is expected to expand by 993 persons to 2041, reflecting an increase of 16.1% over the 17 years.

 Frequently Asked Questions - Population